-By Soulskill from Slashdot's uninspiring-nickname department
+By Roblimo from Slashdot's taking-what-they're-giving-'cause-you're-working-for-a-living department

-By Unknown Lamer from Slashdot's watch-and-learn department
+By samzenpus from Slashdot's drone-down department

-By Soulskill from Slashdot's parking-spaces-not-big-enough-for-SUVs department
+By samzenpus from Slashdot's end-of-the-line department

 kriston writes with news about an email sent to myOpenID users letting them know that it will be shut down February 1, 2014.
 The email reads:"